kunal-7x/lifeos/README.md

 # 🌟 Life os is Your Ultimate Life Dashboard

-Welcome to **HabitVerse** — a beautifully crafted, all-in-one productivity & self-growth platform built with love.
+Welcome to **LIFE OS** — a beautifully crafted, all-in-one productivity & self-growth platform built with love.

 ---